 This proposal needs further working up but could provide a solution which would meet the various constraints.

-It is proposed that the map at Appendix 3, showing current provision which members at the workshop agreed was the minimum acceptable provision, should form the basis of the agreed strategic network.
+It is proposed that the map at Appendix 3, showing current provision which members at the workshop agreed was the minimum acceptable provision, should form the basis of the agreed strategic network with the possible additional inclusion of Stokesby.